-Mozambique is divided into three geographic areas namely North, Center, and South, each of these is served by a major port with rail and road networks linking to major urban centers and neighboring countries (South Africa, Eswatini, Zimbabwe, Zambia, and Malawi).
-The country also has a highway system linking all 11 provinces.
-There are no local logistic companies that cover the entire country on a scheduled basis, though trucking companies can deliver goods on a contractual basis.
-There are established scheduled routes serving the South African and Zimbabwean markets.
-The logistics infrastructure is underdeveloped and can cause delays or even turn the sale of certain perishables goods unviable.
+Mozambique is divided into three geographic regions: North, Center, and South.
+Each region is served by a major port, with rail and road networks connecting to key urban centers and neighboring countries, including South Africa, Eswatini, Zimbabwe, Zambia, and Malawi.
+Mozambique also boasts a highway system linking all 11 provinces.
+However, there are no local logistics companies offering scheduled services across the entire country, although trucking companies can deliver goods on a contractual basis.
+Established scheduled routes primarily serve the South African and Zimbabwean markets.

-In Mozambique, foreign companies commonly work with local agents or distributors.
-Local agents provide support in overcoming regulatory requirements and initial market barriers.
-Local agents can assist with compliance with local content regulations when tendering.
-Some U.S. firms supply the Mozambican market indirectly through regional distribution agents in South Africa.
-The number of agents that have access to distribution channels across the country is limited due to poor infrastructure.
+In Mozambique, foreign companies often collaborate with local agents or distributors to navigate regulatory requirements and overcome initial market barriers.
+These local partners play a key role in helping companies comply with local content regulations, particularly when bidding for public sector tenders.
+Some U.S. firms also reach the Mozambican market indirectly through regional distributors based in South Africa.
+However, the number of agents with access to distribution channels across the country is limited, largely due to the country’s underdeveloped infrastructure.

 Establishing an Office